rgitrepo/kubernetes-beginner-to-pro/docs/day7/namespace.md

 Namespaces serve two primary purposes:

-1. **Abstraction**: They allow for the isolation of resources.
-For example, you can run your staging application in a `staging` namespace and your production application in a `prod` namespace.
-This helps in managing different environments without resource conflicts.
+1. **Abstraction**: They allow for the isolation of resources, making it easier to manage different environments (e.g., `staging`, `production`) without resource conflicts.

-2. **Resource Management**: Namespaces help manage resources effectively.
-By setting resource quotas and limits, you can prevent a single application from consuming too many resources, which can impact other applications in the same cluster.
+2. **Resource Management**: Namespaces help manage resources effectively by setting resource quotas and limits, preventing a single application from consuming excessive resources.

-**Key Benefits:**
+**Key Benefits**:

-- **Isolation**: Segregates different projects or environments (e.g., development, staging, production) within the same cluster.
+- **Isolation**: Segregates different projects or environments within the same cluster.
-- **Resource Control**: Ensures that resources are allocated appropriately, preventing one application from monopolizing resources.
+- **Resource Control**: Ensures resources are allocated appropriately, preventing resource monopolization.
-- **Security**: Helps in applying role-based access control (RBAC) and other security policies to specific namespaces.
+- **Security**: Facilitates the application of role-based access control (RBAC) and other security policies.

-Note: Namespaces can't be nested by default.
-In GCP there is a workout to nest them but generally they are not nested.

 [Back to Top](#table-of-contents)